DenverArtMuseum/mayer-2023/content/miller.md

 {% backmatter %}

-I would like to thank the PHAPI team, MEO & MHR, Kim Richter, and April Dammann.
+I would like to thank the PHAPI team, Megan O’Neil and Matthew Robb, Kim Richter, and April Dammann.

 ## Notes

 [^1]: Pál Kelemen’s 1943 *Medieval American Art* featured many works from the Brummer Gallery, and several of these objects would pass through Stendahl Art Galleries (SAG).
 Both Michael Coe’s 1966 books, *Mexico* and *The Maya*, included SAG objects, as did George Kubler’s 1962 and 1975 editions of *The Art and Architecture of Ancient America: The Mexican, Maya, and Andean Peoples*.
-Not only did I follow these pioneers, but many of the designations, from “Nayarit” style to “Remojadas,” devolve from market practices established by the SAG.
+Not only did I follow these pioneers in my own work, but many of the designations, from “Nayarit” style to “Remojadas,” devolve from market practices established by the SAG.

 [^2]: Stendahl Art Galleries records, circa 1880–2003, The Getty Research Institute, Los Angeles, Accession no. 2017.M.38, box 105 (henceforth, SAG records).
 The family letters were scanned in early 2020, at the beginning of the global COVID-19 pandemic.
 Staff members across the GRI signed up to transcribe the family letters using the Zooniverse crowdsourcing program.
 The handwriting of the letters (they are rarely typed) is difficult to decipher, and the spelling is erratic and nonstandard, making transcription difficult.
 Using the Zooniverse transcription as a basis, Getty staff have begun the process of confirming transcriptions and assigning identities to individuals named in the letters.
 Few letters bear full dates, and most are indicated only by “Thursday” or “March 3,” but the transcription team has nevertheless been able to anchor most dates.
 I am grateful to the Stendahl/Dammann family for their careful retention of nearly eighty years of records and their generous donation of these records to the GRI.